frankie-2nfro-com/football_match_outcome_prediction/README.md

 ![hist chart](https://github.com/frankie-2nfro-com/football_match_outcome_prediction/blob/main/Screens/result_pd_hist_chart.png)

 ### Hypothesis Testing
+After EDA, a data analysis report with data assumption will be produced.
+And there are some hypothesis testings to prove the assumptions.

 #### Test 1
 I guess the data to represent the team recent performance should be able to predict the result:

 Recent performance Definition: (e.g. goal diffence for latest 3 games)

 Hypothesis Testing:

 H0: Team which latest 3 games with better goal difference wins the game

 H1: Team which latest 3 games with better goal difference cannot win the game

+Significance level: 5% (quite hard)

 #### Test 2
 I guess the data to represent the team recent game control should be able to predict the result: